Vacation rentals in Red River Gorge

 Several of the communities surrounding the park host an array of events and celebrations throughout the year, one of the regional favorites being the Mountain Mushroom Festival in Irvine.
 This April event celebrates the local morel mushroom and its unique place in Appalachian cooking.
 A cook-off, mushroom hunting demonstration, vendors, and street food are all part of the festivities in this two-day event.

-What are the top things to do in Red River Gorge?
+Top things to do in Red River Gorge

 Auxier Ridge Loop